Select Window Systems Logo Link

 Heat loss through glass can depend on the type of glass, its thickness, any additional insulation and the quality of the seal.
 Here are the factors in more detail:

-Type of glass: Different types of glass offer varying insulating properties.
+Type of glass: Different types of glass will have varying insulating properties.
 Double or triple-pane windows offer significantly more insulation than single-pane windows, with multiple layers of glass separated by insulating spaces to reduce heat loss by conduction and convection.

-Low-E coatings: Insulation can also be increased by applying low-emissivity coatings, reflecting heat.
+Low-E coatings: Insulation can increase by applying low-emissivity coatings that reflect the heat.
 These are invisibly thin layers of metal or metallic oxide covering the surface of the glass.
-Low-E coatings can reflect heat back into the room, reducing heat loss to the exterior.
+Low-E coatings can reflect heat into the room, reducing heat loss to the exterior.

 Glass thickness: Heat loss is significantly impacted by the thickness of the glass.
 Thicker glass gives better insulation.

-Temperature difference: A greater difference in temperature between the inside and out will create a larger temperature gradient and cause more heat to be lost through the glass.
+Temperature difference: A greater difference in temperature between the inside and out will create a larger temperature gradient and cause more heat loss through the glass.

 Window seals: Windows with high-quality sealing will better insulate your interior, minimising air leaks.